python-adaptive/paper/paper.md

 #### Choosing new points based on existing data improves the simulation efficiency.
 <!-- This should convey the point that it is advantageous to do this. -->
-An alternative, that improves the simulation efficiency is to choose new, potentially interesting points in $X$ based on existing data[@Gramacy2004; @de1995adaptive; @castro2008active; @Chen2017]. <!-- cite i.e., hydrodynamics-->
+An alternative, that improves the simulation efficiency is to choose new, potentially interesting points in $X$ based on existing data [@Gramacy2004; @Figueiredo1995; @Castro2008; @Chen2017]. <!-- cite i.e., hydrodynamics-->
-Bayesian optimization works well for high-cost simulations where one needs to find a minimum (or maximum) [@@Takhtaganov2018].
+Bayesian optimization works well for high-cost simulations where one needs to find a minimum (or maximum) [@Takhtaganov2018].
-However, if the goal of the simulation is to approximate a continuous function using the fewest points, the continuity of the approximation is achieved by a greedy algorithm that samples mid-points of intervals with the largest distance or curvature[@mathematica_adaptive].
+However, if the goal of the simulation is to approximate a continuous function using the fewest points, the continuity of the approximation is achieved by a greedy algorithm that samples mid-points of intervals with the largest distance or curvature [@Wolfram2011].
 Such a sampling strategy (i.e., in Fig. @fig:algo) would trivially speedup many simulations.
 Here, the complexity arises when parallelizing this algorithm, because this requires a lot of bookkeeping and planning.